Inventua/nucleus-core/Documentation/Setup and Configuration/Installation.md

 > If your database administrator provides a connection string in a different format, you should use the format that they provide - the connection strings above are just examples.

 ## Using a different File System provider
-If you want to use the Azure Blob Storage file system provider, you can either add it, so that both the Azure Blob Storage and Local File System providers are available, or replace the existing setting so that only the Azure Blob Storage file system provider is available.
-If you are hosting in an Azure App Service, you should not use the
-Local File System provider.
-You can add another storage provider after you have set up the site.
+In Windows and Linux, if you want to use the Azure Blob Storage or Amazon S3 file system provider, you can either add it, so that both the cloud (Azure/S3) storage and Local File System providers are available, or replace the existing setting so that only the Azure Blob Storage or Amazon S3 file system provider is available.
+If you are hosting in an Azure App Service, you should not use the Local File System provider.
+You can add additional storage providers after you have set up the site.

 To configure your file system providers:
 1. In your installation folder, edit your environment application configuration file, or create one if it does not exist.
 If you are setting up a production environment,